learn through suffering C language learn through suffering

 }

-This level is just barely acceptable for a professional programmer.
+I'm at a level that just barely cuts it as a professional programmer.

 Solution 4-1